 - FSS escrow accounts: Use local policies for determining escrow calculation, deposits, and withdrawals.
 (MTW Strategy #2.A.03.
-Not yet implemented.) - FSS program incentives: Provide incentives to FSS participants who do not receive escrow deposits.
+Not yet implemented.) - FSS participation contract: Locally designed contract terms including length, extensions, interim goals, and graduation requirements.
+(MTW Strategy #2.A.04.
+Not yet implemented.) - FSS program incentives: Provide incentives to FSS participants who do not receive escrow deposits, including program offerings for non-heads of household and other members not enrolled in HUD's FSS program.
 (MTW Strategy #2.A.06.
 Not yet implemented.) - FSS selection preferences: Up to 100 percent of FSS enrollments may be selected by local preferences.
 (MTW Strategy #2.A.07.
 Not yet implemented.)

 - Partner with city: Partner with the City of Seattle to share responsibilities and resources for a new integrated FSS program.
 (MTW Strategy #2.A.01.
 Implemented in 1998; discontinued in 2000.) - SJI preference + time limits: Preference for Seattle Jobs Initiative participants coupled with time limits.
 (MTW Strategy #2.A.02.
-Implemented in 1998; discontinued in 2000.) - FSS participation contract: Locally designed contract terms including length, extensions, interim goals, and graduation requirements.
-(MTW Strategy #2.A.04.
-Not yet implemented.) - FSS Program Coordinating Committee: Restructure Program Coordinating Committee (PCC) to better align with program goals and local resources.
+Implemented in 1998; discontinued in 2000.)

+• FSS Program Coordinating Committee: Restructure Program Coordinating Committee (PCC) to better align with program goals and local resources.
 (MTW Strategy #2.A.05.
 Not yet implemented.)